 Enders and Hennes, our grandsons, are currently homeschooling.
 That is caused by the Covid-19 pandemic that has swept around the world.
 They cannot go to school, cannot meet their best friends, their doting grandparents.
 I asked Enders, eight years old, whether he was glad he had “holidays”, that he didn’t have to go to school every day.
 “That’s crazy,” he said, “It is awful!”
 And brother Hennes, 7, wholeheartedly agreed.
 They love school.

 What they miss, mainly, is the interaction with their friends.
 The school has not abandoned classes: both boys get daily lessons at home, in the regular school subjects.
 And sometimes, as a kind of treat, mathematical and logical problems.
 In these Enders excels, for reasons adequately described in my blog.
 He has become really, really good at this.

-Recently the teacher gave the eight-year-olds a mathematical problem, which I will share with my readers: Can you write equations using only the number four, exactly four times, to get the results from one to ten?
+Recently the teacher gave the eight-year-olds a mathematical problem, which I will share with my readers: Can you write equations using only the number four, exactly four times, to get results from one to ten?
 Only the basic mathematical operations are allowed: plus, minus, multiply and divide — and brackets.
-An example made more clear:
+An example makes it more clear:

 Zero can be expressed as 4 : 4 – 4 : 4

 or 4 + 4 – 4 – 4

 or even (4 – 4) x 4 x 4 (multiplying any number by zero give you zero).